Introduction of Gantry Girder

 However, it should be noted that the two movements of the crane, the longitudinal and the transverse cannot be had simultaneously.
 Bolted clamps or hook bolts are, used to keep the rails in position.

 Fig 3.
-Gantry Gutter Concocted With Bolted Clamp
+Gantry Girder Concocted With Bolted Clamp

 Fig 4.
-Gantry Gutter Concocted With Hook bolt
+Gantry Girder Concocted With Hook bolt

 The gantry girders, because of the necessary clearances, must be placed a distance away from the face of columns.
 A direct connection with the column, therefore, is impossible.